vtlai88/InternHacksWebCourse/README.md

 For references: https://github.com/madthad91/internHacks2020CreateUserFlow

-Software Engineer/Collaborator on Basics to Web Course at Internhacks2020
+<h1>Software Engineer/Collaborator on Basics to Web Course at Internhacks2020</h1>

-2 week apprenticeship program where I assisted a Senior Engineer in building an entire web course from the ground up.
+1. 2 week apprenticeship program where I assisted a Senior Engineer in building an entire web course from the ground up.

-·     Lead in security by implementing an out-of-band create user flow using both firebase auth’s anonymous sign-in and standard create user
+2. Lead in security by implementing an out-of-band create user flow using both firebase auth’s anonymous sign-in and standard create user

-·     Lead in innovation by creating 2 custom npm scripts to automate deployment of the frontend and backend to the Heroku and surge cloud
+3. Lead in innovation by creating 2 custom npm scripts to automate deployment of the frontend and backend to the Heroku and surge cloud

-·     Lead in refactoring by converting an only frontend project to a frontend and backend project
+4. Lead in refactoring by converting an only frontend project to a frontend and backend project

-·     Leveraged docker to build a custom container, ship to the Heroku docker registry, and deploy to Heroku
+5. Leveraged docker to build a custom container, ship to the Heroku docker registry, and deploy to Heroku

-·     Developed multiple nodeJS APIs to handle creating the user and others prototype APIs as an educational tool for the class itself
+6. Developed multiple nodeJS APIs to handle creating the user and others prototype APIs as an educational tool for the class itself